joshuacano/tictactoe-clojure/README.md

 ## Running

-To start a web server for the application, run:
+Start the Webserver by using

     lein run

+The default por for the application will be 3000, but should you want to use another port just throw it after lein run as an argumenet.

+   ex. lein run 4050

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Joshua Cano